Why Unindexed Backlinks Pass Zero PageRank

 Is there a limit to how many backlinks I can submit?

 No hard cap.
-The Pricing page covers volume tiers starting at from €0,13/URL, down to €0,11 with volume.
+The Pricing page covers volume tiers using Basic 30 / Refund-Protected 40 credits per eligible URL.
 For large-scale link-building campaigns, bulk credits are available.
 The Index Checker is the right starting point if you want to audit which URLs actually need submission before spending credits.